wints/documentation/recipes/mobile_web_smart_banner.md

 - android
 ---

+The mobile web smart banner is a powerful tool--it brings users in from the web experience where they are more easily lost, to your native mobile experience.
+On desktop, the banner can even drive users to mobile via our text-me-the-app function.

+It's highly customizable.
+If you want simple, cross-platform download links that just work, follow the first two sections on [configuring the dashboard](/recipes/mobile_web_smart_banner/{{page.platform}}/#configuring-the-dashboard-for-your-{{page.platform}}-app) and [The Smart Banner](/recipes/mobile_web_smart_banner/{{page.platform}}/#the-smart-banner).

+If you also want to pass data through the install process or deep link straight to content, check out the optional 3rd and 4th sections on [Configuring the Client for Deep Linking](/recipes/mobile_web_smart_banner/{{page.platform}}/#optional-configuring-the-client-for-deep-linking) and [Routing: passing information from the Banner](/recipes/mobile_web_smart_banner/{{page.platform}}/#optional-routing-passing-information-from-the-banner).

 ## Configuring the Dashboard for your {{ page.platform_formatted }} app
 {% ingredient dashboard_setup/app_name %}{% endingredient %}
 {% ingredient dashboard_setup/web_url %}{% endingredient %}